Biking

 One of the best ways to explore the Rose City is on two wheels.

-With miles of protected bike lanes (many of which are adorned with special designs), one of the world’s largest naked bike rides, and even a months-long bike festival every summer, Portland is any bicyclist’s dream.
+With miles of protected bike lanes (many of which are adorned with special designs), one of the world’s largest naked bike rides, and even a months-long bike festival every summer, Portland is a bicyclist’s dream city.

 Bike-Friendly Portland